Adopting During COVID-19

 - You will hear back from our Adoption Centre Manager within a few days of sending your application in!
 If approved, we will plan a time for you to come and meet your cat or dog of interest!

-Some important things to keep in mind when considering adoption during this time:
+Some important things to keep in mind when considering adoption: